Treatments

 Surgical Correction of Urethral Stricture

-Strictures that are located closer to the bladder can almost always be treated by removing the scar and reconnecting the urethra.
+A surgery team can treat almost all strictures close to the bladder by removing the scar and reconnecting the urethra.

-In experienced centers, stricture surgery has a long-term success rate of more than 95 percent.
-For the small subset of repairs that are very complex, for example those involving long segments of the urethra, the success rate is about 85 percent to 90 percent.
+At experienced centers, stricture surgery has a long-term success rate of more than 95%.
+For the small number of repairs that are very complex, such as those involving long segments of the urethra, the success rate is about 85% to 90%.